Rural Housing Enabling Service

 - Meet the needs of those people who would not be able to afford accommodation on the open market;

 - Act as an “honest broker” to facilitate the often lengthy and complex process of developing affordable and mixed development housing schemes in rural areas to promote sustainable communities;

 - Work closely with village communities, Parish Councils, District Councils, Housing Associations, landowners and anyone else involved in the process of providing local needs housing;

 - Identify local affordable housing needs through Housing Needs Surveys;

 - Undertake site identification and appraisals;

 - Assess broader housing needs within rural communities such the need for older people to downsize to smaller properties as well as a range of intermediate market needs;

-- Carry out research, policy analysis, and lobbying on rural housing issues.
+- Carry out research and policy analysis on rural housing issues.